Steve Leventhal

 Chief Executive Officer

-Steve holds a BA in Psychology and Asian Studies from Washington University, St. Louis, MO, and an MPA with an emphasis in organizational psychology and conflict management from The Evans School of Public Affairs, University of Washington, Seattle, WA.
-He holds a 4th-degree black belt in the martial art of Aikido.
+Steve holds a BA in Psychology and Asian Studies from Washington University, St. Louis, MO, and a MPA with an emphasis in organizational psychology and conflict management from The Evans School of Public Affairs, University of Washington, Seattle, WA.
+He has been an avid meditator for over 40 years, and holds a 4th degree black belt in the martial art of Aikido.